-- Is to familiarise the learners with the meaning and evolution of the term freedom. - They shall also be given a brief idea about the different conceptions of freedom and its critiques.
+- the meaning and evolution of the term freedom. - get a brief idea about the different conceptions of freedom and its critiques.

 Liberty and freedom are often used interchangeably though for many, freedom refers to a situation while liberty symbolizes a state of mind.
 Berlin declares that the two words 'mean the same' but clarifies that liberty tends to be used in legal and political contexts while the term freedom is used in philosophical sense.
 A more appropriate difference is provided by Pitkin who being influenced by Arendt points out that while liberty implies protection from state interference, freedom generally means active involvement in politics.
 Freedom is a complex concept that contains within it two basic ideas, both independent and interdependent.
 One meaning of freedom is autonomy or rightful self-government.
 The other meaning is the overall ability to do or choose or achieve things that can be called 'optionality'.